seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 initialization cannot be marked ``constant`` as there is a store to the variable.

-LLVM explicitly allows *declarations* of global variables to be marked constant, even if the final definition of the global is not.
+LLVM37 explicitly allows *declarations* of global variables to be marked constant, even if the final definition of the global is not.
 This capability can be used to enable slightly better optimization of the program, but requires the language definition to guarantee that